ClementTsang/opal/Why.md

 A few reasons I decided on Rust for this project:

-- I program primarily in Rust in my free time, if you haven't seen my other repos, so I guess it's not surprising I thought about using it here, even in an area its not particularly known for.
+- I program primarily in Rust in my free time, if you haven't seen my other repos, so I guess it's not surprising I thought about trying to use it here, even in an area its not particularly known for.
 - I've always wanted to take a crack at trying to build a frontend with [Yew](https://yew.rs/), and at the time of writing, it looks like the most mature framework (though [dioxus](https://dioxuslabs.com/) looks interesting as well).
 - Exploring WASM-related stuff in general is super interesting, and while I've played with it in some capacity with things